rbhenao/topanga-rental-return-service/README.md

 - More detailed unit tests (not just testing happy paths)
 - Add authentication and authorization checking
 - Add retries for transient database issues
+- Add CI/CD pipeline with GitHub Actions
 - Make adjustments to run smoothly on AWS Lambda in cloud environment
+- Event deduplication strategies with idempotency checks in database
 - Add detailed logging and monitoring
 ---